Types of Laptops Explained: 5 Categories and Their Differences

 Where people run into problems is when they expect a budget laptop to behave like a gaming or creative workstation.
 That’s simply not what this category was designed for.

-What you can do on a budget laptop including browsing, writing documents, sending emails, streaming media, using office apps, and attending online classes
+What you can do on a budget laptop including browsing, writing documents, emails, streaming, and online classes

 Who Is a Budget Laptop For?